codacy/docs/docs/repositories/commits.md

 -   The analysis status is either **Up to quality standards** or **Not up to quality standards** depending on the [quality gate rules](../repositories-configure/adjusting-quality-gates.md) for your repository.

-    If you don't have any rules enabled for {{ page.meta.page_name }}s, the status is always **Up to quality standards**.
+    If there are no gate rules enabled for {{ page.meta.page_name }}s, the status is always **Up to quality standards**.

 -   The variation introduced by the {{ page.meta.page_name }} is displayed either as a **positive or negative variation**, {% if page.meta.page_name == "commit" %}or **no variation** (represented by `=`){% else %}**no variation** (represented by `=`), or **not applicable** (represented by `∅`){% endif %} for code quality metrics [with a gate set up](../repositories-configure/adjusting-quality-gates.md):

     -   **Issues:** Number of new issues
 {% if page.meta.page_name == "commit" %}
-    -   **Duplication:** Variation of the number of duplicated code blocks
+    -   **Duplication:** Changes in the number of duplicated code blocks
-    -   **Complexity:** Variation of complexity
+    -   **Complexity:** Changes in code complexity
-    -   **Coverage:** Variation of code coverage percentage relative to the parent commit
+    -   **Coverage:** Changes in code coverage percentage compared with the parent commit
 {% else %}
-    -   **Coverage variation:** Variation of code coverage percentage relative to the target branch
+    -   **Diff coverage:** Code coverage of the coverable lines affected by the pull request, or `∅` (not applicable) if there are no coverable lines
-    -   **Diff coverage:** Code coverage of the coverable lines added or changed by the pull request, or `∅` (not applicable) if there aren't any coverable lines added or changed
+    -   **Coverage variation:** Changes in code coverage percentage compared with the target branch
 {% endif %}

     Depending on the languages being analyzed or if you haven't [set up coverage for your repository](../coverage-reporter/index.md), some metrics **may not be calculated** (represented by `-`).